PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 - Pain, suffering, and the impact on your enjoyment of life

-Every case is different, and no attorney can predict an exact outcome at the beginning.
-Courts, insurance companies, and juries look at many factors, such as how the injury happened, how clear the medical evidence is, and how long the effects are expected to last.
-As your brain injury attorney in Spokane, we work to present your situation clearly and fully, so decision makers understand not only the immediate costs but also the long-term consequences for you and your family.
+Every case is different, and no attorney can predict an exact outcome at the start.
+Courts, insurance companies, and juries consider how the injury happened, how clear the medical evidence is, and how long the effects are expected to last.
+As your brain injury attorney in Spokane, we work to present your situation fully so decision-makers understand not only the immediate costs but the long-term consequences for you and your family.

-What To Do If A Loved One Has A Suspected Brain Injury
+What to Do After a Suspected Brain Injury

 Here are helpful actions families can take:

 - Track symptoms and changes.
-Keep a simple journal of memory problems, headaches, emotional changes, or other issues you notice, and note how these affect work, school, or relationships.
+Keep a simple journal of memory problems, headaches, emotional changes, or other issues you notice, and record how these affect work, school, or relationships.

 - Save important documents.
-Collect discharge instructions, imaging reports, bills, and any letters from insurance companies.
-These records can help connect the dots between the incident and later problems.
+Collect discharge instructions, imaging reports, bills, and any correspondence from insurance companies.
+These records connect the incident to later problems.

 - Be cautious about quick settlements.
-Insurance adjusters may offer money before the full extent of the injury is clear.
-Accepting a settlement too early can limit the ability to seek help for future needs.
+Insurance adjusters may offer money before the full extent of the injury is known.
+Accepting too early can limit the ability to seek help for future care needs.

 - Consider talking with an attorney.
-A conversation with a brain injury attorney in Spokane can help you understand whether a legal claim may be available and how to move forward without adding unnecessary stress to your family.
+A conversation with a brain injury lawyer can help you understand whether a claim may be available and how to move forward without adding unnecessary stress.

-Why Families Turn To Maxey Law Office For Brain Injury Cases
+Why Families Choose Maxey Law Office for Brain Injury Cases

-Many people who call us about a brain injury are talking with a brain injury attorney in Spokane for the first time.
-They are not only worried about the legal process, but they are also worried about being treated like a case file instead of a person.
-Our firm has been part of Spokane since 1980, and we have built our practice on the belief that every client deserves to be heard and treated with respect.
+Many people who call us are speaking with a brain injury attorney in Spokane for the first time.
+They’re not only worried about the legal process.
+They’re worried about being treated like a case file instead of a person.
+Our firm has been part of Spokane since 1980, and we’ve built our practice on the belief that every client deserves to be heard and treated with respect.

 Our history is rooted in the work of Carl Maxey, who combined trial skill with a deep commitment to civil rights and fairness.
 That legacy guides us as we handle serious injury cases today.
-We take the time to understand how an injury has affected your life, and we work to help ensure that this reality is reflected when we speak with insurers or present your case in court.
+We take time to understand how an injury has affected your life, and we work to help ensure that reality is reflected when we speak with insurers or present your case in court.
+Because we’ve represented clients throughout Eastern Washington and Northern Idaho for many years, we know the regional courts and the practical realities of getting care in and around Spokane.
+We’re not a distant, large-market firm.
+We’re accessible for in-person meetings and maintain regular communication with clients and families from the first call through resolution.

 To talk with our team about a potential brain injury claim, call (509) 652-3330.